Restore to EC2 in Backup Agent

 Restore to EC2

 - In the "Type of Data" step of the Wizard, select the Restore Image-Based Backup option.
+The list of the restore points will be retrieved from the Agent repository.

 - Then select the Restore as Amazon EC2 Instance option.